simp/simp-doc/docs/getting_started_guide/Installation_Options/r10k/Installing_SIMP_using_r10k.rst

 times in order to get the new system in order.

 ..
 WARNING::

-   SIMP, by default, implements ``tcpwrappers`` and PAM access restrictions.
-   The root user should always be able to log in at a console, but if there is no console, like in `AWS`_, be sure to add a user to the PAM whitelist and give it sudo powers:
+   SIMP, by default, implements :term:`tcpwrappers` and :term:`PAM` access restrictions.
+Be sure to add a user to the PAM whitelist and give it ``sudo`` powers:

    .. code-block:: puppet